 A company may decide to exit a unit of operation by sale to some other company, or by outright abandonment.
 For example, a computer maker may sell its personal computer manufacturing unit to a more efficient competitor and instead focus on its server and service business.
 Or, a chemical company may decide to close a unit that has been producing a specialty product that has become an environmental liability.

 When an entity plans to dispose of a component, it will invoke the unique reporting rules related to discontinued operations.
 To trigger these rules requires that the disposed business component have operations that are clearly distinguishable operationally and for reporting purposes.
 This would typically entail discontinuance of a major segment, unit, subsidiary, or group of assets that are clearly distinguishable operationally and for reporting purposes.

 Following is an illustrative income statement for Bail Out Corporation.
 Bail Out distributes farming implements and sporting goods.
 During 20X7, Bail Out sold its sporting equipment business and began to focus only on farm implements.

-In examining this illustration, be aware that revenues and expenses only relate to the continuing farming equipment.
+In examining this illustration, be aware that revenues and expenses only relate to the continuing farming equipment operations.
 All amounts relating to operations of the sporting equipment business, along with the loss on the sale of assets used in that business, are removed from the upper portion of the income statement and placed in a separate category below income from continuing operations.
 If material, a company may separate the operating gain/loss from the gain/loss on the actual disposal of assets within this section.